Day 1, Sat, Jan 8, Arrival in Cairo/Opening Circle/Welcome Dinner

 We will return to the hotel to rest.
 Dinner on your own.
 (Breakfast, lunch)

-Day 3, Wed, Feb 10 - Egyptian museum / Luxor / Afandina Boat / Luxor Temple:
+Day 3, Mon, Jan 10 - Egyptian museum / Luxor / Afandina Boat:

 We will be guided in the Egyptian Museum of Cairo by the tremendous knowledge of our incredible Egyptologist, Emil Shaker, and then have some time to ourselves to wander the rich collection and absorb the spiritual legacy of priests and priestess, kings and queens, scribes and healers.
 The museum holds an astounding collection of Egyptian antiquities and exhibits over 120,000 artifacts, including the stunning treasures from the tomb of Tutankhamun.